Saturday, March 10, 2012

 10.03.12.
 Orange / white, plastic bollards, steel mesh fence cordon.
 Red zone, serial quake trashed, tower, W facade, Christ Church Cathedral

-CERA minions, Ryan Security in lime green, Hi-Vis vests lurked along the walkway in the crowd.
-Two Ryan Security goons in lime green, Hi-Vis vests & yellow, hard hats slouched behind the steel mesh fence cordon, by white / orange, plastic bollards, before the W facade.
-One lurched to the cop kiosk in Cathedral Sq.
-2021.
-The cop kiosk would be demolished making construction space for Christ Church Cathedral reinstatement.
+CERA minions, Ryan Security in lime-green Hi-Vis vests mingled along the walkway.
+Two Ryan Security goons in lime-green Hi-Vis vests & yellow hard-hats slouched behind the steel-mesh-fence-cordon by white / orange, plastic-bollards before the west facade.
+One lurched to the cop-kiosk in Cathedral Sq.
+In 2021 the cop-kiosk would be demolished making construction space for Christ Church Cathedral reinstatement.

-Yellow ribbons were tied to a steel mesh fence cordon.
-Cardboard heart signs were tied to fences, with emotional-blackmail messages (as above) by Heritage hailers.
-They hadn't learnt a thing from deaths caused by masonry falling from unreinforced bldgs in the Feb 22 Killer Quake.
+Yellow-ribbons were tied to a steel-mesh-fence-cordon.
+Cardboard heart-signs were tied to fences, with emotional-blackmail messages (as above) by Heritage-hailers.
+They hadn't learnt a thing from deaths caused by masonry falling from unreinforced-buildings in the 22 February 2011 Quake!

 10.03.12.
 Steel mesh fence cordon.
 Red zone, CERA demolition HQ, Cathedral Sq.
 BNZ left, IBM middle, old PO right.
 BNZ & IBM would be demolished